WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 The motives behind introducing the system were

-1. the government wanted to increase its income in the future;
+1. The government wanted to increase its income in the future;

-2. the company also wanted to do away with intermediaries.
+2. The company also wanted to do away with intermediaries.

 3. Mahalwari system Drawbacks: